 This can be particularly important to medical marijuana consumers with compromised immune systems, allergy sensitivities, or lung health problems.

-Rosin is created using a solventless extraction process, unlike other concentrates.
+Rosin is created using a solventless extraction process, such as using a rosin press, unlike other concentrates.
 That's why it's considered one of the "cleanest" cannabis concentrates.

 Rosin vs Resin: Completely Different Things